gugamm/redux-api-mapper/docs/fetch-http-layer.md

 ### How to use the FetchHttpLayer

-This is the default http-layer.
-Once you create an apiMapper using `createMapper`, this will be the http-layer.
+Since this is the default http-layer, once you create an apiMapper using `createMapper`, this will be the http-layer.

 ```js
 import { createMapper } from 'redux-api-mapper';